MicrosoftDocs/powerapps-docs/powerapps-docs/developer/component-framework/debugging-custom-controls.md

 ---
 # Debug code components

-Once you're done implementing the custom component logic, get started with testing and debugging the custom component using the `npm start` command.
-This builds the custom component and opens it in the local test harness.
+Once you're done implementing the code component logic, get started with testing and debugging the code component using the `npm start` command.
+This builds the code component and opens it in the local test harness.

 > [!div class="mx-imgBorder"]
 > ![test harness 1](media/test-harness-1.png "test harness 1")

 As shown in the image above, the browser window opens with 4 sections.
-The custom component is rendered in the left pane while the right pane has **Context Inputs**, **Data Inputs** and **Outputs** sections.
+The code component is rendered in the left pane while the right pane has **Context Inputs**, **Data Inputs** and **Outputs** sections.

-- **Context Inputs** provides a way to specify the form factor and test the custom component with each form factor (web, tablet, phone).
-This is especially helpful when the custom component is dependent on a particular form factor capability.
+- **Context Inputs** provides a way to specify the form factor and test the code component with each form factor (web, tablet, phone).
+This is especially helpful when the code component is dependent on a particular form factor capability.
 In the coming release, you can have the ability to specify the height and width.
 - **Data Inputs** is an interactive UI that displays all the properties and their types or type-groups defined in the manifest file.
 It allows you to key in the mock data for each property.
 - **Outputs** renders the output whenever a component's `getOutputs` method gets called.